 May 24, 2017 Current Work Summer 2017

 In May 2017, City Council approved the Carlaw alignment for the local segment.
 City Council authorized commencing the Transit Project Assessment Process (TPAP), and advancing planning and design.
-The TPAP for the Relief Line is anticipated to commence later in 2017.

 TPAP is a streamlined (6-month) environmental assessment process specific to transit projects in Ontario to satisfy the requirements of the Environmental Assessment Act, Regulation 231/08.
 TPAP includes public consultation, an assessment of potential impacts, and identification of measures to mitigate impacts.
-A Environmental Project Report will be prepared for submission to the Ministry of the Environment and Climate Change.
-The City and TTC will work closely with key stakeholders, the public, agencies, Indigenous Communities and all interested parties throughout the TPAP to address matters of concern.
+An Environmental Project Report will be prepared for submission to the Ministry of the Environment and Climate Change.
+The City and the TTC will work closely with key stakeholders, the public, agencies, Indigenous Communities and all interested parties throughout the TPAP to address matters of concern.

 The TPAP includes a 30-day public review of the Final Environmental Project Report.
 Objections, if any, may be submitted to the Ministry of Environment and Climate Change at this time.
 This is followed by a 35-day period for the Minister to act.